-A search at a Co Wicklow quarry as part of the investigation into the disappearance and murders of Deirdre Jacob and Jo Jo Dullard in the 1990s is due to resume this morning.
+A search at a Co Wicklow quarry, as part of the investigation into the disappearance and murders of Deirdre Jacob and Jo Jo Dullard in the 1990s, has concluded for the day.

 The search began yesterday and is expected to last a number of days.